enwi/hueplusplus/doc/markdown/Shared_State.md

 # Shared state cache {#shared-state}

+[TOC]

 ## What shared state means
 There are two ways in which the API state (internally JSON) can be handled:
 1. Every resource instance holds its own cache of the state (default).
-2. All instances share the cache for the entire bridge.
+2. All instances share the cache of the entire bridge.

 ### Advantages of shared state
 * Different resources are always consistent on the library level.